CMEGroup/CMESmartStream-on-GCP-Tutorial/README.md

 ## Getting CME Binary Data from Smart Stream on Google Cloud Platform

-CME Smart Stream is designed to provide all CME Market Data via Cloud Pub/Sub Topics where customers can create Cloud Pub/Sub Subscriptions in their specific GCP projects.
+CME Smart Stream is designed to provide all CME Group market data via Cloud Pub/Sub Topics where customers can create Cloud Pub/Sub Subscriptions in their specific GCP projects.
 In this [tutorial](https://github.com/CMEGroup/CMESmartStream-on-GCP-Tutorial/blob/master/Tutorials/GooglePubSubGetCMEBinaryData.ipynb):
-- we will credential via GCP IAM using your Service Account or User Account.
+- Credential via GCP IAM using your Service Account or User Account.
-- Setup your Project and target a CME Market Data Topic.
+- Setup your Project and target a CME Group market data Topic.
 - Create a Cloud Pub/Sub Subscription in your account.
 - Pull a single message from that Queue.
 - Delete the Subscription

-## Downloading List of CME Market Data Topics available on CME Smart Stream
+## Downloading List of CME Group Market Data Topics Available on CME Smart Stream

 CME Smart Stream on GCP has over 152 Market Data Topics available as aligned to CME [traditional on-premises multi-cast solutions](https://www.cmegroup.com/market-data/distributor/market-data-platform.html).